patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/toolbar/toolbar.md

 <img src="./img/toolbar-filters-mobile.png"  alt="toolbar with filters and actions hidden on mobile"  width="1308"/>

 Here, the search filter and filter group containing three drop-down filters are placed in a toggle group that collapsed when the screen shrinks to mobile size.
-The two action button are part of an overflow menu that collapses to a single kabob menu.
+The two action buttons are part of an overflow menu that collapses to a single kabob menu.
 The bulk selector and sort icon button are implemented as toolbar items that remain visible at all breakpoints.

 ## Related components and demos